 To file a claim for PFL, an employee should first obtain a Guardian NY PFL Claim Form / Packet.
-This packet can be obtained by accessing guardiananytime.com, clicking on "Forms" at the top of the page and using "PFL" in the keyword section.
+This packet can be obtained by accessing guardianlife.com, Select "Forms & Claims" located under the "Connect with us" tab at the top of the screen.
+Next, select "Benefits through work", then "Find a form" and in the Keyword field enter "NY PFL" and click search.
 You can also contact our Customer Response Unit at 1-800-268-2525 to obtain a PFL Claim packet.
 Once the necessary portions of the packet are "fully" completed, they can be submitted using the following methods:

 - Mail to: Guardian PFL Claims, P.O.
-Box 981576, El Paso, TX 79998-1576 - Fax to: 1-610-807-2950

-- Web: Select "Contact Us (Secure)" on guardiananytime.com, then "Secure Channel" on the right-hand side of the screen.
-This method is for submitting information only, not for inquiries.. - Email to: Paid Family Leave@glic.com.
+Box 14358, Lexington, KY 40509 - Fax to: 1-610-807-2950 - Web: Select "Contact us" located under "Connect with us" at the top of the screen on guardianlife.com.
+Then select "Secure Channel" located under the "Customer support" section toward the bottom of the screen. - Email to: Paid Family Leave@glic.com.
 This method is for submitting information only, not for inquiries.